brainstem-org/brainstem_support/docs/datamodel/schemas.md

 has_children: true
 nav_order: 8
 ---
-# JSON schemas
+# Schemas

-The pages below describes the JSON schema files used for brain coordinates and module types:
+The pages below describes the schemas for brain coordinates and other types.